Current System Documentation

 View system →Approved keep / provisional: Studer into compressor for final vocal glue and stability before the stereo stages.

-Final Mix is now intentionally minimal: optional Logic Channel EQ and Waves SSL G-Master Bus Compressor.
+View in reference →Final Mix is now intentionally minimal: optional Logic Channel EQ and Waves SSL G-Master Bus Compressor.
 No limiter, no soothe2, no tape, no God Particle.

 View chain →Limiter Bus is separate from Print Before Limiter.
 It uses TDR Limiter 6 GE for spike trimming, loudness, and true peak safety.
 Stereo Out is not the main processing stage.